CheckTheDog/Fantasy-Brawl/README.md

 - Player sprites, Tilesets & songs, SFX are property of  Square Enix, original from Final Fantasy Tactics for Sony's Playstation

-- Shield and IDCircle animations (circle on the bottom of players) sprites by Pol

 ### LICENSE

 © 2019 CheckTheDog